 Chapter 92, HRS, public agency meetings and records, only to the extent necessary to minimize the potential spread of COVID-19 and its variants.
 This suspension ensures boards can conduct meetings safely under the sunshine law using interactive conference technology, while retaining the option to conduct traditional in-person meetings at a single meeting site or at multiple meeting sites connected by interactive, audiovisual conference technology.
 If an in-person meeting site is not feasible under COVID-19 restrictions, testifiers shall be provided the option to testify audiovisually.
-Meetings shall be conducted according to the requirements established in Exhibit C attached hereto, which incorporates the intent of the Legislature in Act 220 (2021).
+Meetings shall be conducted according to the requirements established in Exhibit C attached hereto, which incorporates the intent of the Legislature in Act 220 (2021) and which requirements expire on December 31, 2021 at 11:59 pm, the day before Act 220 becomes effective.

 Section 103-53, HRS, contracts with the State or counties; tax clearances, assignments, and section 103D-310(c), HRS, responsibility of offerors, only to the extent necessary to waive the Internal Revenue Service (IRS) tax clearance requirement.
-Due to COVID-19, the IRS has been unable to provide federal tax clearances timely and currently, there are approximately 1000 such requests pending with the IRS.
+Due to COVID-19, the IRS has been unable to provide federal tax clearances timely and currently, there are approximately 1,000 such requests pending with the IRS.
 Without a federal tax clearance, prospective contractors are unable to obtain a Hawai'i Compliance Express certificate and are unable to enter or receive final payments on contracts with the State and counties.